 Stop 2: Start The Bryce Canyon Scenic Drive

 Once you leave Sunrise Point, you have started your journey on the scenic park road of Bryce Canyon.
 The park road is a two-lane, paved road, that takes visitors throughout the National Park.
-From start (Visitor Center) to finish (Rainbow Point), the park road is 17 miles, about a 30-minute drive.
+From the start (Visitor Center) to the finish (Rainbow Point), the park road is 17 miles, about a 30-minute drive.

 NOTE: If you want to hike the Queens Garden Trail (out-and-back trail), the trailhead is located at Sunrise Point.
 During the hike, you can either connect to the Navajo Loop Trail (which will end you at Sunset Point) or complete the out-and-back trail (putting you back at Sunrise Point) where you can walk the Rim Trail or drive to Sunset Point.

 Stop 3: From Sunset Point Hike Navajo Loop (Option To Add Queens Garden Trail!)

 Whether you want to just hike the Navajo Loop or add the Queen’s Garden Trail to it, your starting and finishing point will be Sunset Point.